JustFallBack/pascal-compiler/README.md

 > make <br>
 > make help

-Finally, you can execute the programm : <br>
+Finally, you can execute the program : <br>
 > ./test

 **You can have a look at the produced assembly code in `test.s`.**